Anees079/genius-ai-blog/README.md

 # 🧠 Genius AI Blog

-> A comprehensive blog dedicated to Artificial Intelligence, Machine Learning, and the future of technology.
+> A web app that use AI to create blog and also genrate prompt for images and also create images (using gemini API).

 [![Live Demo](https://img.shields.io/badge/demo-online-green.svg)](https://anees079.github.io/genius-ai-blog/)
 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)